civican/legisinfo/42-1/bills/C-59/bill_text.md

 Part 8 amends the `Youth Criminal Justice Act` to, among other things, ensure that the protections that are afforded to young persons apply in respect of proceedings in relation to recognizance orders, including those related to terrorism, and give employees of a department or agency of the Government of Canada access to youth records, for the purpose of administering the `Canadian Passport Order`.

-Part 9 requires that a comprehensive review of the provisions and operation of this enactment take place during the sixth year after section 168 of this enactment comes into force.
+Part 9 requires that a comprehensive review of the provisions and operation of this enactment take place during the fourth year after section 168 of this enactment comes into force.
 If that section 168 and section 34 of Bill C-22, introduced in the 1st session of the 42nd Parliament and entitled the `National Security and Intelligence Committee of Parliamentarians Act`, come into force within one year of each other, the reviews required by those sections are to take place at the same time and are to be undertaken by the same committee or committees.

 ## TABLE OF PROVISIONS